Vicky06132237/CSV/README.md

 # Midterm-exam
-This is the homework of python.
+This is the first homework of python.
+It is about insurance information.